“I've come up with a set of rules that describe our reactions to technologies:

 For instance, Sharper Image’s infamous Ionic Breeze Quandra only produced 40 ppb of ozone.
 However, many people bought more than one of the eerily quiet air purifiers.
 In small rooms with limited ventilation, two Ionic Breezes working in concert can quickly produce undesirably high levels of ozone.
 We believe this could have been why some Ionic Breeze customers reported a worsening of their allergies or asthma.

 If your house has good ventilation and you don’t have underlying health issues, you might be fine with something that produces 40 ppb of unintentional ozone.
-However, why risk it when there are plenty of air purifiers on the market that don’t produce any amount of ozone at all?
-Many purifiers powered by ActivePure—as well as 100% of the purifiers that exclusively use ActivePure Technology—don’t produce measurable ozone as an end product.
-Plus, two of our ActivePure-branded devicesa and over 20 of our “Powered by ActivePure” products (sold through Aerus and Vollara) are certified by CARB.
+However, why risk it when there are plenty of air purifiers on the market which barely produce any ozone at all?
+The Beyond Guardian Air with ActivePure Technology was found to produce less than a single part per billion of ozone (source: Intertek (2013).
+“BGA Ozone Report.”
+Intertek.).
+That’s likely 20 times less than your office printer and below the detection threshold of many experiments.
+Plus, two of our ActivePure-branded devices and over 20 of our “Powered by ActivePure” products are certified by CARB.

 ‘Why aren’t the rest certified if they don’t produce ozone,” you quite astutely ask?
 Well, many units “Powered by ActivePure” are branded in partnership with other distributors.
 We are constantly reviewing the demand for certain products in California against the time and cost involved in CARB certification.
 In addition, a select few of our machines (for specialized retail partners) combine ActivePure with an aforementioned intentional ozone generator for rapid odor and smoke remediation.
 These devices produce ozone using a separate ozone-generating cell which works alongside the standard ozone-free ActivePure cell, and which may be turned on or off.
 These are intended for use only by building professionals when the space is unoccupied.

-Ozone is a well-known concern.
-Less well known is that ionizer air purifiers may be dangerous in and of themselves.
-To understand the risk, however, first you have to understand how ion-generating air purifiers work.
 Ionizers use a carbon brush or electrode to charge air molecules by adding or removing electrons.
-These charged molecules cling to airborne particles (such as dust, pollen, & pet hair), either a) prompting them to stick to surfaces like a balloon sticks to a wool sweater or b) prompting them to stick to each other and thus become too heavy to remain airborne.
+These charged molecules cling to airborne particles (such as dust, pollen, and pet hair), either a) prompting them to stick to surfaces like a balloon sticks to a wool sweater or b) prompting them to stick to each other and thus become too heavy to remain airborne.
 This theoretically removes airborne particles, leaving cleaned air at breathing height.

 Ionization safety gets even more nuanced though.
 Some ionizers are bipolar ionizers, meaning they produce negatively charged hydroxyl ions (OH-) and positively charged Hydrogen Ions (H+) at the same time.
 These work completely differently than traditional ionizers.
 Instead of clumping particulates together, hydroxyl ions react with viruses, bacteria, and VOCs, neutralizing them directly.
 This would seem safer, but we don’t have a lot of data yet.
 A recent study found their use coincides with an increase of malondialdehyde in the urine, which is “a biomarker of systemic oxidative stress.”
 Oxidative stress occurs when reactive oxygen species (such as hydroxyl ions) enter the body faster than the body’s natural processes can break them down.